Immigration Resources

 The LAAAE Board of Directors has been at the forefront of protecting our undocumented students and families and has declared our school as a Safe Zone.

 On February 24, 2016, the LAAAE Board of Directors passed a resolution to establish Los Angeles Academy of Arts and Enterprise as a Safe Zone and Resource Center for families threatened by immigration enforcement.
-On June 20, 2017, the LAAAE Board of Directors passed a resolution to reestablish Los Angeles Academy of Arts and Enterprise as a Safe Zone and Resource Center for families threatened by immigration enforcement.
+On June 20, 2017, the LAAAE Board of Directors passed a resolution to re-establish Los Angeles Academy of Arts and Enterprise as a Safe Zone and Resource Center for families threatened by immigration enforcement.
 On June 27, 2018, the LAAAE Board of Directors adopted policies to comply with Assembly Bill 699 – Safe Schools for Immigrant Students.
+The LAAAE Board of Directors are scheduled to re-establish Los Angeles Academy of Arts and Enterprise as a Safe Zone and Resource Center for families threatened by immigration enforcement at their monthly meeting in January of 2025, given the perilous conditions undocumented student and their families are facing with a second Trump presidency.

 Each of the above actions referenced the United States Supreme Court which held in Plyer v.
 Doe (1982) that no public school district has a basis to deny children access to education based on their immigration status, citing that children have little control over their immigration status, the harm it would inflict on the child and society itself, and equal protection rights of the 14th Amendment.
 Each of these LAAAE Board of Directors’ actions increased protections provided to all students.
 Although our school was already implementing non-discriminatory practices based on immigration status, these policies prohibited discrimination based on immigration status.
 Most recently, the policy included treating all students equitable in the receipt of all school services, including but, not limited to, the free and reduced lunch program, transportation, and educational instruction.